Hello,

 Hi,

 The development team has been busy resolving other priority issues and I am afraid the issue reported earlier is not yet resolved.
 Nevertheless, I have requested the team to share the ETA regarding its resolution.
 As soon as we have some definite updates regarding its resolution, we would be more than happy to update you with the status of correction.
-Please be patient and spare us little more time.
+Please be patient and spare us a little more time.

 We are really sorry for this inconvenience.